Tailor Made Travel Service

 Yes, of course there is alcohol in Turkey.
 Even if there is not a pub in every small village, alcohol is served everywhere in the tourist areas.
 Turkish people prefer to drink rakı, the Turkish national drink, which has a taste similar to licorice.

 The prices in the restaurants are very different depending on the location and what they offer.
-While you can eat very cheaply in more rural areas and get dinner for as little as 5 euros in some simpler restaurants, prices in the cities and tourist areas can reach Central European levels.
+While you can eat very cheaply in more rural areas and simpler restaurants, prices in the cities and tourist areas can reach Central European levels.